top of page

 MEET THE TRAINER

-Steve and Vicki Austin Education Dog Training and Behaviour Certificate
+• Steve and Vicki Austin Education – Dog Training & Behaviour Certificate

-I can't wait to meet you and your furry companion!
+I can’t wait to meet you and your furry companion.
+Let’s make training a joy for both of you.

 FAQs